adam248/my-nix/README.md

 # TODOs

+- [ ] setup a universal calendar/task/event management/backups via home-manager
 - [ ] Build a simple VM machine first
 - [ ] next build a container
 - [ ] build a home server
 - [ ] build a home NAS box with NixOS

+# Dev-log
+- 23/06/16: needed to use `nix-env -u --always` to fix the broken home-manager